hyperion-project/hyperion.ng/CompileHowto.md

 brew install libusb
 ```

-After which you can run cmake:
+After which you can run cmake with the correct qt5 path:
 ```
-cmake -DENABLE_V4L2=OFF -DENABLE_OSX=ON ..
+cmake -DENABLE_V4L2=OFF -DENABLE_OSX=ON  -DCMAKE_PREFIX_PATH=/usr/local/Cellar/qt5/5.6.1-1 ..
 ```

 # Run make to build Hyperion